ugate/templeo/jsdocp/tutorial/1-engine.md

 ### 🚂 The Template Engine
 At the heart of template compilation and rendering is the [Template Engine](module-templeo-Engine.html).
 It handles compiling [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) into __stand-alone/independent__ _rendering functions_ that __can be ran in either the same VM in which they were compiled or an entirely new VM!__ Each rendering function is responsible for outputting templated results based upon _context_ data supplied to the function in JSON format.
 The `Engine` is also responsible for handling _partial_ template fragments that may be included/nested within other template(s) that are being rendered.
 Any distribution of included partial templates can be resolved/loaded/read during __compile-time__ or __render-time__.
 This flexibility allows for some partial template inclusions to be loaded during compilation while others can be loaded when the template(s) are actually encountered during rendering.

+> The following tutorials assume a basic knowledge of [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and [Tagged Template Literal Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

 #### ⛓️ `include`

-The `include` _directive_ provides a standard [ECMAScript Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) function that accepts a template literal and loads/outputs one or more resolved partial templates that have a matching partial `name` used during [registration]().
+The `include` _directive_ provides a standard [ECMAScript Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) function that accepts a template literal and loads/outputs one or more resolved partial templates that have a matching partial `name` used during [registration](module-templeo.Engine.html#registerPartial).

+> There are better ways to [automatically register partials using `Cachier`s](), but for illustrational purposes we'll be registering them manually using `registerPartial`.

-__Although, we are not limited to HTML___, we'll start with some simple HTML templates to illustrate its use.
+__Although, we are not limited to HTML__, we'll start with some simple HTML templates to illustrate its use.
 Assume that we have the following templates...

 ```html
 <!-- template.html -->